Davao City: Land

 The city has the first taxis in the Philippines to accept payments from BancNet and MegaLink ATM and debit cards.
 The black taxis are linked to the Global Positioning System (GPS), and dispatching is done by computer.

 The city offers a wide bus network to cities and provinces in Mindanao and as far as Pasay in Luzon, and Tagbilaran, Ormoc and Tacloban in the Visayas.
-The city is accessible by bus from several points in Mindanao such as Kidapawan, General Santos, Digos, Koronadal, Tagum, Tandag, Bislig, Mati, Monkayo, Malita, Butuan, and Surigao.
+The city is accessible by bus from several points in Mindanao such as Kidapawan, General Santos, Digos, Koronadal, Tagum, Tandag, Bislig, Mati, Monkayo, Malita, Butuan and Surigao.

 Construction and improvement of roads and bridges in the city are underway.
 The city's third major road, the Buhangin Underpass, was completed in the first quarter of 2003.
 The Traffic Management and Computerization Scheme was implemented, considered one of the most modern in the country.

 A 28 km monorail project, named the Davao People Mover, has been endorsed by the City Government to the Department of Transportation (DOTr) and Philippine National Railways (PNR).

 A road project, dubbed Davao City Bypass, was expected to be completed in 2022.
 It aims to reduce travel time from 1 hour and 44 minutes via Pan-Philippine Highway and Diversion Road to 49 minutes via Davao By-Pass road.
 However, it was postponed until 2028.

 The Davao City Coastal Road is intended to provide an alternative route to the Pan-Philippine Highway in the southern part of the city, which has been experiencing heavy traffic congestion.
 It will also serve as a costal shore protection and breakwater.

 Mindanao Railway Phase 1 (Tagum-Davao-Digos section)

-The first phase of the Mindanao Railway is a 100 km railway line connecting the cities of Davao Region: Tagum, Davao City, and Digos.
-The project is set to have 8 stations and a daily ridership of 130,000, but it hasn't yet received funding from other countries or lenders.
+The first phase of the Mindanao Railway is a 100 km railway line connecting the cities of Davao Region: Tagum, Davao City and Digos.
+The project is set to have 8 stations and a daily ridership of 130,000, but it has not yet received funding from other countries or lenders.
 The project was supposed to be financed by the Chinese official development assistance, but it was taken away in 2023.